ArtemPitov/Responsive-Design-Previewer/README.md

 ---

-Ensure the http protocol is the same.
+Ensure the http protocols are the same.

 **X-Cart stores** - If it doesn't work, in config.php, check FRAME_NOT_ALLOWED is set to FALSE (change back to TRUE after you have done your testing) https://help.x-cart.com/index.php?title=X-Cart:Config.php#Blocking_IFRAME_.2F_FRAME_calls